The Department of World Languages and Literatures at Western Michigan University offers:

 - Courses in Greek.

-Language majors must satisfy WMU's baccalaureate writing requirement by successfully completing Foreign Literature in English Translation (LANG 3750) or East and West Literary Relations (LANG 4040).
+Language majors must satisfy WMU's baccalaureate writing requirement by successfully completing World Literature in English Translation (LANG 3750) or East and West Literary Relations (LANG 4040).

 Requirements vary somewhat from one WMU undergraduate catalog to the next.
 No student may graduate under a catalog that is more than 10 years old.

 Only courses in which a grade of C or better is obtained will be counted toward a Latin major or minor.